ravindasenarath/aws-saa/README.md

   - By default when instance terminate only root EBS get deleted
   - If volume is encrypted data moving between the volume and the instance is also encrypted
   - Can increase volume while in use
+  - RAID Configuration
+    - RAID 0 - When I/O is important
+    - RAID 1 - When falut tolerance is important

 ### EBS Snapshots